flemay/3musketeers/docs/guide/environment-variables.md

 # Same as Docker
 ```

-## Structure env file
+## Structure envfile

 Environment variables can be used at different stages of software development: build, test, deploy, and run time.
-The following is an example how to keep .env file structured.
+The following is an example how to keep .envfile structured.

 ```
 # All